 Highgate Cemetery, London

-The cemetery opened in 1839 and it was part of the plan of the Magnificent Seven cemeteries outside of London.
-During that time, church cemeteries were unable to cope with the number of dead people which needed burial.
+The cemetery opened in 1839, and it was part of the plan of the Magnificent Seven cemeteries outside of London.
+During that time, church cemeteries could not cope with the number of dead people who needed a burial.
 The cemetery was initially designed by Stephen Geary.

 The cemetery was originally dedicated to St. James by Right Reverend Charles Blomfield.
-Two acres were for Dissenters and fifteen acres were for the use of the Church of England.
-The rights of burial were sold to people for a limited period or for perpetuity.
+Two acres were for Dissenters, and fifteen acres were for the use of the Church of England.
+The rights of burial were sold to people for a limited period or perpetuity.

-The grounds of the cemetery are full of wild flowers, shrubbery and trees.
+The grounds of the cemetery are full of wildflowers, shrubbery and trees.
 All of these things grew without human influence.
-There are also lots of animals in the grounds, such as foxes and birds.
-Some of the most notable parts of the cemetery are Egyptian Avenue and Circle of Lebanon.
+There are also lots of animals on the grounds, such as foxes and birds.
+Some of the most notable parts of the cemetery are Egyptian Avenue and the Circle of Lebanon.
 The oldest part of the cemetery has an impressive collection of mausoleums and gravestones from the Victorian era.
 There are also tombs carved elaborately.
 Today, admission is strictly limited to tour groups.
 The newer sections can be toured without any escort.

 The cemetery houses illustrious names which are admired the world over.
 Some of the famous people buried in the cemetery are Karl Marx, Feliks Topolski, Jane Arden, William Michael Rossetti, Elizabeth Siddal and Ellen Wood.

 You May Also Like

 You can visit Highgate Cemetery any day of the week, from 10am to 4pm (5pm march – October).

 You can visit East Cemetery and roam freely, though there is a timed entry and fee of £4.50 for Adults, £0.50 for children (8-17), under 8’s, and carers enter for free.